LavaStaff

 Start with the short version before you compare every row

-LavaStaff is the strongest fit when the team wants a nearshore business support hire launched quickly with managed onboarding and clearer accountability.
+LavaStaff is strongest when the team needs nearshore business support staffing launched quickly with managed sourcing, onboarding, and clearer accountability from week one.

-Recruiter-led hiring is stronger when you want full control over the search and long-term employment setup.
+Recruiter-led hiring is stronger when you want full control of interviews, compensation design, and long-term employment after a heavier search process.

-Workforce platforms solve payroll and compliance well, but they usually do not solve sourcing, screening, or launch quality by themselves.
+Workforce platforms solve payroll and compliance well, but they usually do not solve sourcing, screening, SOP handoff, or launch quality by themselves.

-Freelancer marketplaces can work for one-off execution, but they are weaker when business support needs continuity, role ownership, and same-day coordination.
+Freelancer marketplaces can work for one-off execution, but they are weaker when business support needs continuity, process ownership, and same-day coordination.

 Nearshore business support staffing options at a glance